Raigm/Python_Toronto/README.md

 # Python_Toronto
-Solutions to programming assignmets from the Coursera's course, Learn to program: Fundamentals.
+Solutions to programming assignments from the Coursera's course, Learn to program: Fundamentals.